Yeatrix/Lakshya---DA-Baby-Step-/README.md

 # Project: Lakshya---DA-Baby-Step-
-This is my first Data Analysis Project which i am documenting along with learning how to use git
+This is my first Data Analysis Project which i am documenting along with learning how to use git, excel and power bi.

 ----